-A volunteer is a person who donates services for public service, religious, or humanitarian objectives, usually on a part-time basis.
-To be a volunteer, you must donate services without expecting pay and in the absence of threats or coercion to volunteer.
+A volunteer is a person who donates services–such as gardening–for public service, religious, or humanitarian objectives, usually on a part-time basis.
+To be a volunteer, you must donate services without expecting pay and without being threatened or coerced into volunteering.
 As such, volunteers are not subject to wage and hour laws.
 Volunteers are also not considered employees of the organizations that receive their services.

 Individuals who believe they are volunteering may actually be considered employees if they receive some form of compensation.
 Therefore, non-profit farms with volunteers should ensure that volunteers do not become dependent on the farm’s resources.

 Although volunteers may not donate their services with the intention of receiving compensation, volunteers may be paid some expenses, receive benefits or “perks” such as lunch while volunteering or a token “thank you” gift, or may receive a nominal fee to perform services.

 For more information regarding the definition of a volunteer, see: https://webapps.dol.gov/elaws/whd/flsa/docs/volunteers.asp

 May employees also volunteer on non-profit farms, and vice-versa?